WORK'S FORWARD MOTION (2016)

 I just wish I could have seen the painting whilst reading the collection but it's easy to see it in the Wikipedia entry on "Work" or - better still - at Manchester Art Gallery.

 'Work's Forward Motion' by Wendy Holborow is innovative and exciting.
-The book itself has been designed and formatting to such a high standard that I was genuinely shocked that it was a an independently published collection.
+The book itself has been designed and formatted to such a high standard that I was genuinely shocked that it was a an independently published collection.
 The cover image leads you into the poetry beautifully and introduces you to the characters without having to rely on continuous footnotes.
 It took me two hours to read the whole collection.
-I'm by no means a slow reader but as the characters were so depicted so vividly I wanted to remain in their company a little longer and kept revisiting poems.
+I'm by no means a slow reader but as the characters were depicted so vividly I wanted to remain in their company a little longer and kept revisiting poems.
 The fragility of the young girl against the horror of her life in 'The Ragamuffins' sticks profoundly in the gullet and the description of bird's "hollow" bones makes it a poem that imprints graphically onto the mind.

 The collection plays with traditional and experimental poetic form which has been accomplished with the conspicuous skill and knowledge of an experienced poet.
 Wendy Holborow's talent is most notable in the collection's introductory poem, 'Mesostic for Ford Madox Brown' where the poem reads horizontally and vertically.
 It shows a rare understanding of the nuances of visual art.
 The poems exist in an unfaltering series that focuses on the minute details of the painting whilst also drawing the reader's eye across the collection, as if looking at a behemoth painting in a museum.
 The most experimental poem within the collection is 'The Women: A Play' and it is one of my personal favourites.
 Each voice has a colourful character that is informed by their circumstance but far from stereotypical.
 It is an honest representation of a group of starkly different women living with each other in the confines of the artist's imagination.

 'Work's Forward Motion' exists comfortably on my shelf next to Rhian Edwards and Emily Blewitt.
 It has been read by my artistic friends who have since discovered that I am very possessive of my poetry books.
 During the weeks the poetry collection spent kidnapped, it was read and recommended by people that I never thought would willing read an entire poetry collection.
-It was hard enough getting them to simple listen to a poem without the enticement of wine at the end.
+It was hard enough getting them to simply listen to a poem without the enticement of wine at the end.
 As an artist, poet and compulsive reader, this collection sates all appetites.
 It is a modern masterpiece.

 What has that navvy found?